It is easy to book online. If you wish to call, please advise which practice you would like to visit and your preferred GP.

 Our practice acknowledges patients may request access to their medical records.
-We require you to put this request in writing and submitted to the practice manager.
+We require you to put this request in writing.
 Our practice will respond within a reasonable time of within thirty days.
-There will be an administrative fee which be advised by the practice manager.
+There will be an administrative fee which be advised.

 Our practice will take reasonable steps to correct your personal information where the information is not accurate or up-to-date.
 From time-to-time, we will ask you to verify your personal information held by our practice is correct and up-to-date.
-You may also request that we correct or update your information, and you should make such requests in writing to practice manager Peita Bourke, email@example.com or by calling 6109 0000.
+You may also request that we correct or update your information, and you should make such requests in writing to Attention Practice Manager email: email@example.com.